AgvanGrigoryan/libcolored_print/README.md

     cc *.c libcolored_print.a
 ##### OR
     cc *.c -lcolored_print -L<LIB_PATH>
  - Replace <LIB_PATH> with real path where is .a file

+#### Step three
+- Include .h file in your .c files where whoud you like use colored printf functions

+#### Step Four
+- call the functions that is described in .h

+# SUCCESS 🎉